zitadel/zitadel/docs/docs/guides/integrate/zitadel-apis/access-zitadel-apis.md

 ## Add ORG_OWNER to Service User

 Make sure you have a Service User with a Key.
-(For more detailed informations about creating a service user go to [Service User](serviceusers))
+(For more detailed information about creating a service user go to [Service User](serviceusers))

 1. Navigate to Organization Detail
 2. Click the **+** button in the right part of console, in the managers part of details